 Spend a few nights in Teror

-Dan and I spent our last three nights in Teror, probably one of the most beautiful towns on Gran Canaria.
+I spent my last three nights in Teror, probably one of the most beautiful towns on Gran Canaria.
 The great thing about staying in Teror is that while during the day the streets are filled with tourists visiting on day trips, in the evenings the town is totally quiet.

 I really loved Teror, and next time I’m on Gran Canaria I think I’ll definitely stay here again.